ovh/docs/pages/web/emails-pro/how_to_configure_outlook_2016_mac/guide.en-gb.md

 > [!primary]
 >
 > Are you using Outlook 2016 for Windows?
-Consult our documentation: [Configuring your email address in Outlook 2016 for Windows](https://docs.ovh.com/gb/en/emails-pro/configuration-outlook-2016/){.external}.
+Read this guide: [Configuring your email address in Outlook 2016 for Windows](https://docs.ovh.com/gb/en/emails-pro/configuration-outlook-2016/){.external}.
 >

 ## Instructions